-Anne-Marie the Beauty was an actress once.
-Then she married a boring but stable man, had a son she doesn’t like much, and got old.
+Anne-Marie was an actress once.
+Then she married a stable (boring) man, had a son she doesn’t like much, and got old.
 She had a friend named Giselle, who was more talented and successful than Anne-Marie, but also less virtuous, to hear the beauty tell it.
 She also had a childhood ritual of watching the actors leaving the local theatre and reciting their names in a dreamy mantra that bookends her life.

-I’m familiar with French-Iranian writer Yasmina Reza, but I’ve only read her plays before.
+I’m familiar with French-Iranian writer Yasmina Reza, but only as a playwright.
 They’re very good–her work Art was the first play in translation to win a Tony Award.
 It’s fitting that this short novella reads a lot like a long monologue.
-Anne-Marie as the narrator has a clear, authentic voice.
-As she rambles about the past and the present, sometimes in the same sentence, you really get a sense of who she is and was, and how she hasn’t changed.
+Anne-Marie has a clear, authentic voice.
+As she rambles about the past and the present (sometimes in the same sentence) you really get a sense of who she is and was, and how she hasn’t changed.

 It’s short.
 It’s sweet.
 It took my mind off of the day while simultaneously grounding me deeper in reality.